 Dr. Kuest has served as Minister of Education in churches in Lakeside, California; Amarillo, Texas; Tillpmook, Oregon;, Hamilton, Ohio; and Ross, Ohio.
 He has served as Senior Minister in Downey, California and in Athens, Oregon, as well as Co-Minister in Alta Loma, California.
 Dr. Kuest has taught at Anitonielli College (Cincinnati, Ohio), Louisviille Bible College (Louisville, KY), and Miami University of Ohio.
-He has written articles for Christian Standard and for Standard Publishing, as well as two chapters in Foundations for Christian Education, edited by Eleanor A. Daniel and John W. Wade.
+He has written articles for Christian Standard and for Standard Publishing, as well as two chapters in Foundations for Christian Education (1999) edited by Eleanor A. Daniel and John W. Wade.
+Dr. Kuest is also writing three units of young teen material for Standard Publishing Sunday School Curriculum, and co-authored, with Dr. James R. Estep, a chapter in Introducing Christian Education: Foundations for the 21st Century (2201) edited by Michael J. Anthony.